nxvafps/main-site/README.md

 ### Version 1.2.1 <!-- omit in toc -->

-Fixed issues with workflow not exexuting.
+Fixed issues with workflow not executing.

 ### Version 1.3.0 <!-- omit in toc -->